 Five-piece drum kit – Bass drum pad, 12” snare drum, 3x 8” toms, 10” tom, hi-hat, 2x 12” cymbal pads for the crash or ride.

-The kit also comes with a foot pedal for the hi-hat, but you’ll need your own drum pedal (see our recommendations below).
+The kit also comes with a foot pedal for the hi-hat, but you’ll need your own bass drum pedal.

 TD-17 drum module – An intelligent ‘brain’ that allows extensive control and customisation of your drum kit.

 It also features a USB port for easy computer connectivity, AUX input and even Bluetooth to play along to your favourite tracks from your phone, and an SD card slot to import new sounds for your drum kit.

 50 drum kits – Over 300 sounds from the top-tier Roland TD-50 drum line make up the 50 preset drum kits included in the drum module.